 - Refridgerate up to 4 days.

-I truly hope you all enjoy this recipe! ’till next time… xxL
+I truly hope you all enjoy this healthy carrot cake recipe that has nestled its way into our hearts here in the ABM kitchen! ’till next time… xxL